 79. WINGS OF THE DRAGON LORD (April 1940) – The Chinese genius Chu Lung strikes again!
-In real life China entered World War One in August of 1917 but the nation’s internal turmoil prevented it from having much of an impact on the war.
-Chu Lung, a variation of Fu Manchu and Wu Fang, picked up the slack for his country, at least in Robert J Hogan’s G-8 stories.
+In real life China entered World War One in August of 1917 but the nation’s internal turmoil prevented it from having too much of an impact on the war.
+Chu Lung, a variation of Fu Manchu and Wu Fang, picked up the slack for his country by working for the other side, the Central Powers.

 The aristocratic scientist has discovered literal dragon creatures living in China’s Gobi Desert and seeks to harness them for the nation’s war effort.
 He’s not just going to waste them in frontal assaults on the Allied armies, though – his plans are much more sinister and far-reaching.

 The saliva of these dragon creatures is a deadly poison, a poison so unfathomably fatal that a mere pint of it dumped in a city’s water supply would kill a million people.
 Chu Lung plans to unleash total warfare by using this poison to contaminate the water supply of all the major cities in each of the Allied Powers nations!